 by Andy Dubill, Council Historian

-If you have Scouting history questions or suggestions for future articles, please email Andy Dubill at email@example.com.
+If you have questions about Scouting history that would be good topics for future columns email Andy Dubill at email@example.com.